blakdav/ffmpeg-gif-generator/README.md

 - Visual trim slider with dual handles to set start and end points.
 Supports manual timestamp input in h:mm:ss format for precise control on long videos
 - Live output size estimator that accounts for source video complexity via input bitrate, and learns from previous conversions of the same file for improved accuracy
 - High quality GIF output using FFmpeg 2-pass palette generation
-- GIFs are never saved to the server — delivered directly to the browser and downloaded client-side only
+- GIFs are never saved to the server; delivered directly to the browser and downloaded client-side only
 - Inline GIF preview with one-click download
 - Sequential conversions without page refresh, with a history of previous conversions in the session